GetStream/stream-chat-swift/docusaurus/docs/iOS/swiftui/chat-channel-components/message-list.md

 streamChat = StreamChat(chatClient: chatClient, utils: utils)
 ```

-### messagePaddings
+### `messagePaddings`

 The `messagePaddings` parameter is intended to be able to specify horizontal padding (left & right) to all messages.
-This can be done by intialization of a `MessagePaddings` object with the only parameter being `horizontal`.
+This can be done by initialisation of a `MessagePaddings` object with the only parameter being `horizontal`.
 The default value it has is `8` and any other `CGFloat` can be specified.

-An example of how to set the padding to e.g. a value of `40` can be found here:
+An example of how to set the padding to for example a value of `40` can be found here:

 ```swift
 let messageListConfig = MessageListConfig(